Published decisions

 Banking and Payments

-40.8% of annual decisions
+40.5% of annual decisions

 Leading firm

-137 published decisions
+205 published decisions

-2,391 published ombudsman decisions landed in 2026.
-23.8% of those decisions were upheld, while 76.2% were not upheld.
+4,003 published ombudsman decisions landed in 2026.
+22.8% of those decisions were upheld, while 77.2% were not upheld.
 That makes 2026 a meaningful benchmark year for understanding where complaint pressure and adjudication risk sat across the corpus.

 The year was led by Banking and Payments, Consumer Credit, Insurance, and others, which together represented the centre of complaint activity in the published decisions for 2026.

-Banking and Payments alone contributed 40.8% of all decisions published in 2026, which makes it the clearest lens for understanding how complaint pressure expressed itself that year.
+Banking and Payments alone contributed 40.5% of all decisions published in 2026, which makes it the clearest lens for understanding how complaint pressure expressed itself that year.

-Shawbrook Bank Limited, Barclays Bank UK PLC, HSBC UK Bank Plc, and others were the most visible firms in the published decisions for 2026.
+Barclays Bank UK PLC, Shawbrook Bank Limited, HSBC UK Bank Plc, and others were the most visible firms in the published decisions for 2026.
 That does not prove complaint prevalence in a consumer-market sense, but it does show which firms were most exposed in the final ombudsman decisions dataset.

-Complaint-theme tagging pointed most strongly to delay in claim handling, affordability assessment failure, fraud or scam concern, and others.
+Complaint-theme tagging pointed most strongly to delay in claim handling, fraud or scam concern, affordability assessment failure, and others.
 These themes are the most useful public proxy for “complaint type” in this corpus because the raw decisions are not stored with a dedicated complaint-type field.

 Representative cases